Mornay Plot

-The plot
+Plot

 In the summer of 1572, the French envoy to Denmark, Charles de Dançay, conducted secret negotiations with unidentified Swedish aristocrats about a deposition of John III of Sweden.
 It appears that the future Henry III of France was suggested as a candidate for the Swedish throne.
 In 1573 Charles de Mornay is confirmed to have been Dançay's agent in Sweden in this issue.
 Charles de Mornay, a French Protestant Huguenot in service of the Swedish king, was a relative of Charles de Dançay.
 When Henry was elected king of Poland in June 1573, the plot of having him enthroned in Sweden was discontinued.

 The plans to depose John III was, however, not discontinued.
 Charles de Mornay contacted Christina of Denmark, titular Queen of Denmark, Norway and Sweden, who sent him funds to overthrow John III through the Netherlands and her messenger Monsieur La Garde.
-This time, the plan appear to have been to depose John III in favor of Eric XIV: in any event, the plan was to free Eric from his imprisonment.
+This time, the plan appears to have been to depose John III in favor of Eric XIV: in any event, the plan was to free Eric from his imprisonment.
 According to another version, it was Duke Charles that was to be placed upon the throne.
 Duke Charles appears to have been informed of at least part of the plot.
 Charles de Mornay, who had previously been the favorite of Eric XIV, promised Duke Charles that he knew the location of Eric's alleged hidden gold reserve, which he would reveal after the coup in exchange for better conditions for Eric in prison.
 Among the known conspirators were Eric's French gardener Jean Allard.